What Is An ERCP?

-- STOP all aspirin, iron, ibuprofen, (NSAIDS) and blood thinners (Coumadin, Plavix, Aggrenox).
+- STOP all iron, NSAIDs- Non Steroidal Anti Inflammatory Drugs (Ibuprofen, Motrin, etc), and blood thinners (Coumadin, Plavix, Aggrenox, etc.).
 Tylenol is ok.

 - Make sure that you have a ride and a driver to stay during your visit.
 An adult will have to drive you home — you should not drive for 12 hours after you receive sedation.